ElmOrlando/Feelbot/README.md

   [Phoenix](http://www.phoenixframework.org/) framework.
 - **Styles:** Feel free to add CSS to the `assets/css/app.css` file to help out with styling.
+- **Art:** Want to contribute assets for Feelbot?
+- **Ops:** This app is currently deployed to Heroku at `https://feelbot-app.herokuapp.com`.
+If you'd like to learn more about deploys or want to help out then let us know!

 ## What Can I Help With?